rkuma183/wilsonmar.github.io/_posts/2016-03-27-accelerated-mobile-pages.md

 ### Convert SCSS to CSS

-With AMP, all CSS must be inline (no external CSS files) within a <style amp-custom> in the header.
+With AMP, all CSS must be inline (no external CSS files) within a &LT;style amp-custom> in the header.
 Because of this, the main css file for this site is in _includes/styles.scss (instead of the standard css/ folder) and in-lined into the header of every page via the special scssify filter in _includes/head.html.

 CAUTION: The AMP specification forbids the use of some CSS selectors and attributes.
 Because of this, it is not a good idea to include the main stylesheet by default.